Find Teaching Schools

 17 Colleges

 North Dakota ranked #43 in the nation for teaching degrees handed out in 2021.
 Around 1,291 students received some type of diploma that year.
-The average in-state tuition for students attending college in North Dakota is $8,188 a year, while the average out-of-state tuition is $9,597 a year.
+North Dakota colleges offer students average in-student tuition of $7,897 per year, while students attending fron out-of-state may pay something more like $9,240 per year.

 Learn more about the most popular schools below: